 - U.S. District Court, Northern District of Ohio

-Awards & Recognitions2009-2012 - Selected for inclusion in Ohio Super Lawyers magazine, as a member of its Rising Stars list.
+Awards & Recognitions2009-2012 - Selected to Ohio Super Lawyers Rising Stars list.
 Areas of practice: Employment & Labor; Schools & Education.

 May 23, 2012 - "Breastfeeding in the Workplace," Crain's Cleveland Business (Legal Guest Blog)